jmfrancklab/spincore_apps/README.md

 The documentation is not extensive, and unrelated files freely available from SpinCore are currently included, but feel free to contact us jmfranck [at] syr.edu

+This code was primarily developed by A Beaton in the Franck lab at Syracuse University.

 A manuscript describing implementation of this library in the context of Overhauser DNP is forthcoming.